Home » Best Forex Brokers in June 2026 » Forex Brokers for Scalping

 Chart loading

-With more than 20 years of experience in the financial sector, over 100,000 registered customers, and 65+ global awards, ActivTrades welcomes scalping and algorithmic trading.
-The broker’s tight spreads and average execution speed of approximately 0.004 seconds suit short-term trading strategies.
+With more than 20 years of experience in the financial sector, over 100,000 registered customers, and 65+ global awards, ActivTrades allows scalping and algorithmic trading.
+The broker’s tight spreads and average execution speed of approximately 4 milliseconds suit short-term trading strategies, making it the fastest of all brokers featured on this page.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 71% of retail investor accounts lose money when trading CFDs with this provider.You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.